 - Including media – it is broken into number of pieces of media

-- Including hashtags in tweet and the number of hashtags included per tweet.
+- Including hashtags in a tweet and the number of hashtags included per tweet.

 - Length of Hashtags